 DANGER:To avoid fire and explosion hazards: Do not store anything against the boiler or allow dirt or debris to accumulate in the area immediately surrounding the boiler.
 Keep boiler area clear and free from combustible materials, gasoline and other flammable vapors and liquids.
 Lint, paper or rags must not be allowed to accumulate near the burners.
-Do not place clothing on boiler to dry.
-Do not obstruct the flow of combustion and ventilation air.
+Do not place clothing on boiler casing to dry.